sophiasoares/employee-profile/README.md

 A single-page HR application supporting role-based data access for employee profiles, feedback collection, and absence requests with AI-powered feedback enhancement.

+## 🌐 Live Demo

+Visit the live application: [https://employee-profile-system.onrender.com](https://employee-profile-system.onrender.com)

+**Note**: The free tier may take 30-60 seconds to wake up if it hasn't been used recently.

 ## 🏗️ Tech Stack

 - **Frontend**: Angular 20+ with TypeScript